Leeadar/Checkers/README.md

 <img src="https://user-images.githubusercontent.com/72739568/175908237-c747c87d-de2f-472a-995d-a7ccd7cc69f3.png" alt="drawing" width="300"/>

+## Getting Started :confetti_ball:
+Install Microsoft Visual Studio - https://visualstudio.microsoft.com/downloads/

+Tutorial on how to open a project from a GitHub repo - https://docs.microsoft.com/en-us/visualstudio/get-started/tutorial-open-project-from-repo?view=vs-2022

+Make sure you set CheckersGui as start up project, and press F5 to run the application

 ## About :book:
 This project is an english "Damka" game

 - The software allows two players to play against each other, and allows to play against the computer
 - The player can choose to play on diffrent board sizes

-## Getting Started :confetti_ball:
-Install Microsoft Visual Studio - https://visualstudio.microsoft.com/downloads/

-Tutorial on how to open a project from a GitHub repo - https://docs.microsoft.com/en-us/visualstudio/get-started/tutorial-open-project-from-repo?view=vs-2022

-Make sure you set CheckersGui as start up project, and press F5 to run the application
+## Game rules :checkered_flag:
+- If a piece can capture another, it must
+- No backwards captures allowed by regular pieces
+- When a piece reaches the end it becomes a queen
+- A queen may capture backwards

 ## AI Implementation :computer:
 We implemented a class to choose a move for the computer, using the **MiniMax** algorithm